Desk with Laptop, Calculator, Files and small model of house with epc colours

 The current version of the RDSAP methodology is 9.94.
 In the previous version 9.93, a recommendation was introduced whereby if an un--filled cavity party wall was declared, a recommendation would likely appear on your EPC advising to have that cavity party wall insulated.

-In the next update to EPC methodology - version 10 due in Q1 of 2025 (unless it gets delayed again), this recommendation will be removed and no longer appear on new EPCs.
+In the next update in EPC methodology - RdSAP version 10 coming into force on 15th June 2025, this recommendation will be removed and no longer appear on new EPCs.

 The rating for my property - a 1950s mid-terrace house, the party wall type has the following effect on my EPC rating:

-From 'unable to determine' (which is the type that the new convention allows me to declare) to Cavity Masonry Filled, there is no improvement to the integer value of my EPC rating.
+From 'unable to determine' (which is the type that the new convention instructs me to declare) to Cavity Masonry Filled, there is no improvement to the integer value of my EPC rating.

-Although the costs and effort required with neighbours to effect cavity fill of a party wall might be high, it might be worth looking into the cost if you were keen to get another point on your rating.
+Although the costs and effort required with neighbours to effect cavity fill of a party wall might be high, it might be worth looking into the cost if it would lead to a useful increase in your rating.

 Just a precautionary note, if you render over the outside of your property, and cover over the retrofit CWI fill holes which were previously visible, then an energy assessor will not be able to visually confirm that cavity wall insulation was installed after the property was built.